 In this trip report, I review United Polaris First Class Frankfurt to San Francisco (SFO) on a Boeing 747-400.
 United launched its new Polaris First Class, replacing its Global First cabins.
 United Polaris First will eventually be phased out and… Read More.

-United Airlines has launched its new United Polaris business class, which will culminate in a new fully-flat business class seat next year (read my article about the new United Polaris seat including more photos).
+United Airlines has launched its new United Polaris business class, which will culminate in a new fully flat business class seat next year (read our article about the new United Polaris seat including more photos).
 Read More.